-We who are marijuana addicts know the answer to this question.
-Marijuana controls our lives!
-We lose interest in all else; our dreams go up in smoke.
-Ours is a progressive illness often leading us to addictions to other drugs, including alcohol.
-Our lives, our thinking, and our desires center around marijuana-scoring it, dealing it, and finding ways to stay high.
+A marijuana addict's life is controlled by marijuana.
+He or she loses interest in all else, their dreams go up in smoke.
+Marijuana addiction is a progressive illness often leading to addiction to other drugs, including alcohol.
+The lives, things and desires of marijuana addicts center around marijuana-scoring it, dealing it and finding ways to stay high.